sdsc-hpc-training-dev/notebooks-2024-to-be-removed/PythonBasics/README.md

 ## PythonBasics

-Learn basic python with Boring Python, then move onto some useful python libraries for data science
+Learn basic python with Boring Python, then move onto some useful python libraries for data science!